Merrill-Reid Social Personality Styles In The World Of Work

 The Merrill-Reid / Wilson model is a very simple model of personality.
 Like all personality models, it states that people can be categorized into groups, and that each of these groups has specific needs, wants, styles and behaviors.

 By understanding which group we are in, we can build our understanding of our own personality and thus our self awareness.
 Similarly, by understanding the personalities of others, we can build our empathy and become more effective at working with them.

-The Merrill-Reid model categories people into roughly two dichotomies, making it quite easy to visualize as a 2×2 matrix.
+Merrill-Reid social personality styles approach categorizes people on two axes.
+This makes it quite easy to visualize as a 2×2 matrix.

 The dimensions used by Merrill and Reid are basically: are you introverted or extroverted and do you prefer people or data.

 Based on these categories, the Merrill-Reid model produces four different personality types: Analytical, Driving, Expressive and Amiable.
 These are presented as colors and are quite similar to personality types produced by other personality models.
 We look at them each briefly below.